dmurraystoker/NRSA-DisEQ/README.md

 All processed data are provided in the [data folder](https://github.com/dmurraystoker/NRSA-DisEQ/tree/main/data), Metadata are provided [here](https://github.com/dmurraystoker/NRSA-DisEQ/blob/main/metadata.md).

-### R Code & Data Analysis Summary Reports
+### Code & Data Analysis Summary Reports

-All analytical code and summary reports are provided in the [data analysis folder](https://github.com/dmurraystoker/NRSA-DisEQ/tree/main/data_analysis).
+All analytical code (R Markdown) and summary reports are provided in the [data analysis folder](https://github.com/dmurraystoker/NRSA-DisEQ/tree/main/data_analysis).
 We also provide summary reports to aid in the evaluation of results, with code chunks echoing the data management and analyses

 We first processed the raw invertebrate data into a workable dataset using the [0-data_management.Rmd](https://github.com/dmurraystoker/NRSA-DisEQ/blob/main/data_analysis/0-data_management/0-data_management.Rmd).